Frequently Asked Questions

 What is a capital gain distribution on a mutual fund?

-Capital gain distributions are earned when a mutual fund manager sells a security within the fund portfolio for a gain.
+Capital gain distributions are generally earned when a mutual fund manager sells a security within the fund portfolio for a gain.
 The annual net gain recognized from sales within the fund is passed through to shareholders and reported on Form 1099-DIV.
 Long-term gain distributions are listed in Box 2a, Capital Gain Distributions, while short-term gain distributions are included in Box 1a, Ordinary Dividends.
 The amount of time the fund portfolio held the shares – not how long the individual held shares of the mutual fund – determines whether the gain is considered long-term or short-term.
 Long-term capital gain distributions are reportable on Form 1040, Schedule D, line 13.
-Ordinary dividends are reportable on Form 1040, Line 9a.
+Ordinary dividends are reportable on Form 1040, line 9a.

 Do I need to report tax-exempt interest?

 In 2006, the IRS began requiring brokerage firms to report tax-exempt interest on Form 1099-INT.
 While this interest is not taxable at the federal level, it may impact the amount of Social Security benefits subject to tax.
+Please consult with your tax professional as to how to report this income.

 The percentage of qualified and non-qualified income from mutual funds is based on the underlying assets within the fund portfolio.
 Generally, most distributions from stock funds are qualified, while most distributions from bond funds are non-qualified and balanced fund distributions are a mixture.